 The kind of trust needed for a team to achieve greatness together develops over time when individuals experience love and acceptance for who they are, flaws and all.

 You need a philosophy and a system as well as the right people.
 But you also need time.

 Check out this research about the coaches who have won the women’s Division I National Championship:[table id=1 /]

 Add Dawn Staley to the list, who won the national title in her 17th year as a head coach.

 The average number of years as a women’s basketball head coach prior to the first national title is just over 11 years.

 It took time for these coaches to learn more about themselves, find like-minded, talented people who fit their culture and invest in relationships, in order to reach their goal.

-Although Oregon State didn’t win the national championship this year, the steady rise of their team culture helped them ascend higher than ever before—a transformation that created exciting March Madness memories for all of us!
+Although Oregon State has not yet won the national championship, the steady rise of their team culture helped them ascend higher than ever before—a transformation that created exciting March Madness memories for all of us!